-Fibre is responsible for a huge range of health benefits, ranging from a reduced risk of bowel cancers all the way through top reducing things like constipation and helping you keep things regular.
-Too much or too little wreaks havoc on your body, but getting the right balance is what we need here.
-Typically, according to the NHS, that is around 30g per day (as reviewed in 2018).
+Fibre is responsible for a huge range of health benefits, ranging from a reduced risk of bowel cancers all the way through to reducing things like constipation and helping you keep things regular.
+Of course, too much or too little wreaks havoc on your body, but getting the right balance is what we need here.
+According to the NHS, that is typically around 30g per day (as reviewed in 2018).

 The first stop on the high fibre foods list comes from the awesomely healthy wholegrain carbohydrates.
 There’s always been a bit of a toss-up between complex and simple carbs.
 Still, complex carbs like wholegrain rice, pasta and bread is an amazing way to get more fibre in your diet, keeping you fuller for longer and having energy throughout the day.
 For something so easy to switch, it can have incredible results on your health.
 It’s always something worth trying.

 Going more with a breakfast choice, another amazingly healthy way to get more fibre in your food is with cereals and oats.
 Any cereal you eat has fibre and carbohydrate content in mind to keep you fuelled for the day.
-Picking a healthy breakfast cereal or porridge based meal is going to take the lead for your fibre content (especially while missing the added sugars of other things).
-Add some fruit into the mix and you’re onto a winner.
+Picking a healthy breakfast cereal or porridge-based meal will take the lead for your fibre content (especially while missing the added sugars of other things).
+Add some fruit into the mix, and you’re onto a winner.

 Pulses are an extremely versatile high fibre food that you can use in just about anything if you know how to.
 They include everything from beans to lentils, and you can add them as an ingredient to almost any dish you like.
 Try them in any sauces you make and see what they can bring to your meals and to your health.
 They’re always a good one to have.